Credit cards with no overseas ATM withdrawal fees

 - Cash advance interest rate.
 If you use your credit card to get cash out of an ATM overseas or in Australia, the cash advance rate of interest will apply from the time of the transaction.
 This interest rate is typically higher than the standard purchase rate and is usually around 19-22% p.a.

 - Foreign transaction fee.
 Most credit cards charge a fee of around 3% for transactions that are made in an international currency.
 For example, if you withdrew the equivalent of AUD$500 from an overseas ATM, you would be charged around $15.
-You can avoid this charge with a credit card that offers no foreign transactions fees.
+You can avoid this charge with a credit card that offers no foreign transaction fees.

 - Foreign ATM company charges.
 Some overseas ATM companies and providers also apply a fee for processing your withdrawal.
 Note that this fee could be charged in a foreign currency and you will be notified of this cost before you go ahead with your transaction.

-While some of these fees, such as overseas ATM withdrawal fees and foreign transaction fees, can be avoided with certain credit cards, all credit card providers charge cash advance fees for ATM withdrawals and other “cash” transactions.
+While some of these fees, such as overseas ATM withdrawal fees and foreign transaction fees, can be avoided with certain credit cards, most credit card providers charge cash advance fees for ATM withdrawals and other “cash” transactions.
 Considering all of these potential costs before you use your credit card to get cash out overseas will help you keep your additional costs as low as possible.

 The cost of using a credit card for overseas ATM withdrawals